bioinformatist/cml/ARCHITECTURE.md

 #### Solution

-The user is required to provide a `Vec<String>` that contains all the tags representing the active status of a task, along with an upper limit on the task duration.
+The user is required to provide a parameter `working_status` of type `&[&str]` (see [User-defined state](#user-defined-state)), along with an upper limit on the task duration.
 If a task is marked as active but exceeds its time limit, it will be removed before a new task queue is generated.
 This design fully considers the flexibility of the user-defined training process (see the section [below](#custom-training-process)).

 ### Custom training process